Costs to Maintain a House

 It can be 80 Euros for an apartment or up to 200 Euros for a villa.

-Property Costs: Management and Community Fees
+Property Costs: Management and Average Community Fees in Spain

 How Much Do I Pay for Community Fees?